This blog post was originally posted on November 21, 2018 and was updated on October 28, 2020.

 Insider’s tip: The restaurant is small, so make sure to book in advance.

 Eating on the go is the best way to spare your budget in Lisbon.
-Try the prego (beef sandwich) or the bifana (pork sandwich) from a local café, and you won’t spend more than €3!
+Try the prego (beef sandwich) or the bifana (pork sandwich) from a local café, and you’ll have a hearty local bite for less than €3!

-Check out our Lisbon street food guide, so you know where to get them and other delicious Portuguese treats for cheap.Want our insider’s guide to eating in Lisbon?
+Check out our Lisbon street food guide so you know where to get both of the above, as well as other delicious Portuguese treats for cheap.Want our insider’s guide to eating in Lisbon?
 Just add your email address in the form below!
 ADD_THIS_TEXT

 Joana is a Portuguese travel writer based in Lisbon.
 On her blog City Odes, she writes about the hidden gems of Portugal, fun road trips and train rides worth taking.
 When she’s not typing away on her laptop, you can find her drinking an IPA on one of Lisbon’s latest craft beer bars.